epwalsh/obsidian.nvim/README.md

 ```

 In this case a note with the title "My new note" will given an ID that looks something like `1657296016-my-new-note`, and therefore the file name `1657296016-my-new-note.md`.
-If you always want to put new notes in particular subdirectory of your vault, use the option `notes_subdir`:
+If you always want to put new notes in a particular subdirectory of your vault, use the option `notes_subdir`:

 ```lua
 require("obsidian").setup({